Liquidity Risk

 Which Investments Have the Lowest Liquidity Risk?

-Investments that have the lowest liquidity risk are highly liquid and therefore easier to sell without taking a loss.
-Examples of investments with low liquidity risk include:
+Conversely, investments with low liquidity risk are easier to sell without taking a loss.
+Examples include:

 - Bonds